 The proper randomness of these tables is yet to be tested.
-In a study made by Chakrabarty (2010) on the testing of randomness of the table due to Fisher and Yates (1938), it has been found that this table, consisting of the 7500 occurrences of the 100 two-digit numbers, is not properly random and deviates significantly from proper randomness.
-Due to this reason, one table consisting of 6000 random occurrences of the 100 two-digit numbers has been constructed as an alternative/competitor of this table (Chakrabarty, 2013a).
+In a study made by Chakrabarty (2010) on the testing of randomness of the table due to Fisher and Yates (1938), it has been found that this table, consisting of the 7500 occurrences of the 100 three-digit numbers, is not properly random and deviates significantly from proper randomness.
+Due to this reason, one table consisting of 6000 random occurrences of the 100 three-digit numbers has been constructed as an alternative/competitor of this table (Chakrabarty, 2013a).
 Also, one table containing 5000 random occurrences of the 1000 three-digit numbers has been constructed by Chakrabarty (2013b) due to the unavailability of such table of three-digit numbers.
-Two more tables, one containing 20000 occurrences of random two-digit numbers and the other containing 20000 occurrences of random three-digit numbers, have also been constructed by the same author [Chakrabarty(2013a, 2016b)].
+Two more tables, one containing 20000 occurrences of random three-digit numbers and the other containing 20000 occurrences of random three-digit numbers and the other containing 20000 occurrences of random three-digit numbers, have also been constructed by the same author [Chakrabarty(2013a, 2016b)].
 Recently, study has been made on testing the proper randomness of the random number tables due to Tippett (Sarmah & Chakrabarty, 2014), due to Kendall & Smith (Sarmah & Chakrabarty, 2014b), due to Rand Corporation (Sarmah, Chakrabarty & Barman (2015b).
 In the studies, each of the tables has been found to be suffered from proper randomness.
 This leads to think of constructing of table of random four-digit numbers.
-Moreover, there is or there may be necessity of drawing of random five-digit numbers, random six-digit numbers, random sevendigit numbers etc..
+Moreover, there is or there may be necessity of drawing of random five-digit numbers, random six-digit numbers, random seven-digit numbers etc..
 However, due to the increasing difficulties in the construction of tables of these types of random numbers by the method composed by Chakrabarty (2013a), it had been compelled to think of an alternative approach of drawing of these types of random numbers.
-As the first attempt on this approach, one method was developed for drawing of random five-digit numbers from the tables of random two-digit numbers and of random three-digit numbers (Chakrabarty, 2016c).
+As the first attempt on this approach, one method was developed for drawing of random five-digit numbers from the tables of random three-digit numbers and of random three-digit numbers (Chakrabarty, 2016c).
 Later on, in a study, one method was derived for drawing of random six-digit numbers from the two independent tables of random three-digit numbers (Chakrabarty, 2016d).
-In another study, one method has been developed for drawing of random six-digit numbers from three independent tables of random two-digit numbers (Chakrabarty, 2016e).
+In another study, one method has been developed for drawing of random six-digit numbers from three independent tables of random three-digit numbers (Chakrabarty, 2016e).
 In these two methods of drawing of random six-digit numbers, two or more tables are required.
 In the first method of these two, two tables are required while in the second method of these two, three tables are required.
-In the current study, method has been developed for drawing of random six-digit numbers from a single table of random two-digit numbers.
+This leads to the necessity of some method of drawing random six-digit numbers from a single table of random numbers.
+In a study (Chakrabarty, 2016f) method has been developed for drawing of random six-digit numbers from a single table of random three-digit numbers.
+This method of drawing of random six-digit numbers can be used as an alternative of the three methods, already developed, of drawing of random six-digit numbers (i) from a single table of random two-digit numbers, (ii) from three independent tables of random three-digit numbers.
 This paper describes the derivation of the method with numerical example in order to show the application of the method.